toolexyforyou/messagesfrom061/messages/drunk-dial.md

 # Drunk dial

+I swear,
-I hate to hit your line
+I hate to
+hit your line,

+asking,
-asking, “Do you still
+“Do you still feel me,
-feel me, at least some of the time?”
+at least some of the time?”

 But, “Do you
 still see me